Cynthia7979/Cynthia7979.github.io/Book Notes/Alternative Theories.md

 ![FSM Theory of Gravity](/static/FSM%20Theory%20of%20Gravity.jpg)

 The Flying Spaghetti Monster theory of gravity.
-{:.center}

 Henderson, Boobby. *The Gospel of the Flying Spaghetti Monster*.
 New York, Villard Books, 2006. pp5.
 {:.center}